 Katherine Rader

-Katherine Apell-Rader is the President of The Association Management Group (AMG), a firm she founded to provide top-tier management services for Common Interest Communities in Southern Nevada.
-With over 20 years of experience in association management, Katherine has built a career guiding volunteer boards, overseeing capital improvements, managing reserve funding, and ensuring compliance and risk management for homeowners associations.
-Her professional philosophy emphasizes leadership as stewardship—absorbing pressure so others don’t have to—and she approaches challenges by designing systems rather than simply reacting to problems.
+Katherine Apell-Rader is the President and Founder of The Association Management Group (AMG), a firm she established to deliver elevated, strategic management services to Common Interest Communities throughout Southern Nevada.
+With more than 20 years of experience in community association management, Katherine has built a career guiding volunteer boards, overseeing capital improvement projects, strengthening reserve funding strategies, and ensuring sound compliance and risk management practices for homeowner's associations.

 • CMCA (Certified Manager of Community Associations)